cubemoon/Online-Tile-Map-Editor/README.md

 Online-Tile-Map-Editor
 ======================

-A web based tile map editor for all kinds of 2d games.
+A web based tile map editor for all kinds of 2d games and applications.
 Live Demo: http://elias-schuett.de/git/Online-Tile-Map-Editor/

 -----